Texts | Christofer Sandin

 The forgiving nature of the web

 HTML and CSS are both extraordinarily relaxed and forgiving.
-If you forget to close a tag or enter incorrect values in a CSS property, it’s not a significant issue, as the parsers continue while ignoring the error.
-However, that does not mean you have to take advantage of these traits intentionally.
+If you forget to close a tag or enter incorrect values in a CSS property, it’s not a big deal, as the parsers continue while ignoring the error.
+However, that does not mean you have to use these traits intentionally because you are lazy.

-When you add JavaScript, it becomes a lot harder, as a typo in that code stops execution, resulting in nothing working.
+When you add JavaScript, it becomes a lot harder.
+A typo in that code stops execution, resulting in no code after that error being executed.
 But JavaScript is a loosely typed system, so it’s still way more forgiving than the Ada language I was taught at university.

 HTML and CSS are both extraordinarily relaxed and forgiving.